openebs-archive/openebs-docs/docs/jiva.md

 ### Jiva

 Each Jiva Volume comprises of a Controller (or Target) and a set of Replicas.
 Both Controller and Replica functionalities are provided by the same binary and hence the same [docker image](https://hub.docker.com/r/openebs/jiva/).
 Jiva simulates a block device which is exposed via an iSCSI target implementation(gotgt - part of the Controller).
-This block device is discovered and mounted remotely on the host where application pod is running.
+This block device is discovered and mounted remotely on the host where the application pod is running.
 The Jiva Controller parallelly replicates the incoming IOs to its replicas.
 The Replica, in turn, writes these IOs to a sparse file.

 ![Jiva storage engine of OpenEBS](/docs/assets/jiva.png)